-Brampton Plan is organized into four chapters that reflect the interconnected nature of planning, as follows:
+Brampton Plan is comprised of three Parts.
+Part 1: Brampton Plan, Part 2: Secondary Plans, and Part 3: Precinct Plans.
+Part 1: Brampton Plan is organized into five chapters that reflect the interconnected nature of planning, as follows:

 1-1 CHAPTER 1.
-IMAGINING BRAMPTON Describes the vision for Brampton to 2051 and beyond
+INTERPRETATION OF BRAMPTON PLAN Describes the vision for Brampton to 2051 and beyond.

 2-1 CHAPTER 2.
 SHAPING BRAMPTON Establishes policies to realize Brampton's vision.

 2-2 PART 2.1.
 ESTABLISHING OUR CITY STRUCTURE Establishes the City Structure that will define how and where Brampton will accommodate growth over the next 30+ years.

+2-3 Principles for the City Structure

+2-5 City-Wide Growth Management Framework

+2-25 Mobility Framework

 2-33 PART 2.2.
 OUR STRATEGY FOR BUILDING AN URBAN CITY Sets the land use and design policies to build an urban city, comprised of great places to live, work, and play.

-- 2-33 Designations and Overlays
+2-33 Designations and Overlays

-- 2-36 Framework for Building Typologies
+2-36 Framework for Building Typologies

-- 2-38 Centres
+2-38 Centres

-- 2-47 Boulevards and Major Transit Station Areas
+2-47 Boulevards and Major Transit Station Areas

-- 2-58 Corridors
+2-58 Corridors

-- 2-35 Mixed-Use

-- 2-71 Neighbourhoods
+2- 71 N ei a h b oı ur h 0 0 d S

-- 2-92 Employment Areas
+2-92 Employment Areas

-- 2-106 Natural System
+2-106 Natural System